sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 It's not necessary to answer these questions, just to start thinking.

-The "touchstone list" may be consulted when the table needs to make a judgement about whether an action should be possible.
+The "touchstone list" may be consulted when the table needs to make a judgment about whether facts under proposal make sense in the shared universe you're creating or whether a character's action should be possible.
 You can ask the question "Would this kind of thing be possible in _ ?" (fill in the name of one of the titles in your touchstone list).

 The touchstone list is also an early way that the players can signal to the GM the kind of fun they want to have.